psionman/psionman_set/wx_python/post02.md

 As there will (usually) be many widgets used in the application, it makes sense to abtract the *panel* into its own class.
-This has the advantage that we will separate into its own class all of the code for the creation, display, and events relating to its widgets.
-This will reduce the complexity of code in the *frame* and deliver separation of
+This has the advantage that we will confine all of the code for the creation, display, and events relating to its widgets into a separate class and will reduce the complexity of code in the *frame*, Thus delivering separation of
 concerns: the user experience from other processing.

 To achieve this, I will create a *panel* class that inherits wx.Panel